Foreign Affairs

 Since the establishment of diplomatic relations with China more than 40 years ago, the United States has sought a constructive relationship with China.
 However, over the years, China has chosen a path of economic aggression and has sought to assert its power and influence around the world.

-To further monitor China’s growing presence on the world stage, I voted in support of H. Res.
+To monitor China’s growing presence on the world stage, in the 118th Congress, I voted in support of H. Res.
 11, which established a bipartisan Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party.
-The establishment of this committee will help to ensure American leadership on the world stage while holding China accountable by providing policy recommendations to prevent supply chain threats, help the U.S. lead in emerging technologies, bolster our national security, maintain our energy independence, and grow our economy in order to better compete against China.
+The establishment of this committee has helped to ensure American leadership on the world stage while holding China accountable by providing policy recommendations to prevent supply chain threats, help the U.S. lead in emerging technologies, bolster our national security, maintain our energy independence, and grow our economy in order to better compete against China.

 Afghanistan

-For years, I have advocated for commonsense measures in Afghanistan to save American lives, and also save taxpayer dollars.
-Bolstering our national security and providing resources to increase the safety of our troops is of the utmost importance, and President Biden’s bungled withdrawal undermined both of these cornerstones of American foreign policy.
-In response to the mishandled exit of Afghanistan, I offered an amendment signed into law as part of the National Defense Authorization Act for Fiscal Year 2022 to boost our national security by evaluating the military capabilities of the Taliban post-withdrawal and its ability to assist other adversaries with those resources.
-I also cosponsored H.Res.607, condemning President Biden's failure to heed the advice of military and intelligence advisors about the speed and nature of the Taliban offensive, leading to a disorganized, chaotic, and abrupt evacuation of United States personnel and Afghan allies.
-In light of this decision, Americans are in more danger at home and abroad and we must increase vigilance now we are under greater threat.
+During the Afghanistan War, I advocated for commonsense measures to save American lives and provide resources to increase the safety of our troops in the region.
+President Biden’s bungled withdrawal and reliance on the Taliban for security assistance put the lives of American service members at risk.
+This tragically resulted in 13 American service members losing their life due to a suicide bombing.
+In response to the mishandled withdrawal from Afghanistan, I offered an amendment signed into law as part of the National Defense Authorization Act for Fiscal Year 2022 to boost our national security by evaluating the military capabilities of the Taliban post-withdrawal and its ability to assist other adversaries with those resources.

 Israel